Machine Relations

 Usefulness

 HBR publishes theory-based ideas, but the test is whether the idea can be applied.
 The question editors ask is whether a senior leader can use this in a real situation.
 Frameworks, decision rules, diagnostic questions, and concrete protocols all help.
-Abstract arguments that don't cash out into action tend to stall.
+Abstract arguments that do not cash out into action tend to stall.

 Good writing

-How to submit a pitch
+How to submit a pitch to Harvard Business Review

 On the format of the initial pitch: HBR is flexible.
 Some authors send a short conceptual pitch.
 Others send a detailed outline.
 Others send a full draft.
 All three can work.
-What matters is that the pitch answers these questions clearly:
+What matters is that the pitch answers these seven questions clearly:

 1. What is the central message of the article?